Let’s look at how a song can be developed to be an economic instrument through ABC2 Economics.

 While a single dollar may not seem like much of an economic generator, consider what it would generate if it sold a million copies.
-What if other artists were able to distribute their work in such a fashion, offering digital products, like photos, ringtones, podcasts, and ebooks, or even material products like framed prints, crafts, or pottery?
+What if other artists were able to distribute their work in such a fashion, offering digital products, like photos, ringtones, podcasts, ebooks, NFTs, or even material products like framed prints, crafts, or pottery?
 What if filmmakers could use their collaborative prowess to tell stories and develop series that created residual streams of income for all of the artists involved, those who help promote it, the support of the world around them, and a positive change in the lives of others?

 What if a million artists released their art into the digital marketplace with this sort of foundation, including the ability to change the percentages accordingly, and even to go deeper into each portfolio and engage more particularly with each endeavor?
 What if, instead of merely sending money to the federal government, citizens could decide how their money is spent and which initiatives it should support?
 What if, by realizing art as the instrument through which we can best manage money, humankind’s most abiding artform, we can harness the power of a truer sense of democracy and make the older technologies of representatives and lobbyists obsolete?

 What if a billion life artists channeled the economic energy they produce in such a way?